mysven/docs/GettingStartedJobSearch.md

 	https://jobsearch.api.jobtechdev.se/search?municipality=tfRE_hXa_eq7&region=9hXe_F4g_eTG&q=l%C3%A4rare

-You can also use longitude latitude coordinates and a radius in kilometers if you want.
+You can also use latitude, longitude coordinates and a radius in kilometers if you want.

 Request URL